andking/cryptoapp/README.md

 ## Introduction

-A cryptocurrency app where I was using React and multiple APIs powered by https://rapidapi.com.
+A cryptocurrency app where I was using/learning React.js and multiple APIs powered by https://rapidapi.com.